lblake/lblake/README.md

 ### About Me

-I'm a Frontend Shopify Developer specializing in creating seamless online stores.
+I'm a Freelance Shopify Theme Developer specializing in creating seamless online stores.
 With expertise in Shopify theme development, I excel at building visually stunning and user-friendly e-commerce experiences.
 I possess a solid understanding of Shopify Liquid and the Shopify platform and its components, leveraging them to enhance Shopify themes with dynamic and interactive elements.

 I recently completed a comprehensive FreeMote Freelance Shopify Developer Bootcamp ('https://www.freemote.com/).
 This bootcamp enabled me gain a deeper understanding of the Shopify ecosystem.
 I've also completed a 'Full-Stack Bootcamp' run by ('https://www.techreturners.com/') in collaboration with 'Northcoders' (https://northcoders.com/our-courses/coding-bootcamp), equipping me with a broad set of skills including working as part of team, React, Typescript, Javascript, CSS, HTML etc.